PsyTeachR/mcs-conv/docs/14-anova.md

 ### Activity 10: Write-up

-The below code replicates the write-up in the paper, although has changed the Welch t-test for the pairwise comparisons.
+The below code replicates the write-up in the paper, although has changed the Welch t-test to the pairwise comparisons from `emmeans`.

 ```r